 On this dayNov 29, 1864

-U.S. Forces Kill Hundreds of Native Americans in Sand Creek Massacre
+U.S. Forces Kill Hundreds of Indigenous People in Sand Creek Massacre

-To justify their slaughter, white officials perpetuated a narrative that described Native people as less than human and dangerous and claimed that the soldiers who committed the massacre had acted in self-defense.
-This false account was disputed by other American soldiers who witnessed the massacre and felt compelled to tell the truth.
+Violence against Indigenous people in the U.S. had been overlooked and ignored for decades.
+Many white settlers in America cultivated a view that Native people were less human and worthy of dignity and respect than white people.
+This was evident in the horrific violence and slaughter on display at Sand Creek.
+Officers tried to justify the massacre by asserting a false narrative that described Indigenous people as less than human, and dangerous, and claimed that the soldiers who committed the massacre had acted in self-defense.
+This fabricated account was disputed by other American soldiers who witnessed the massacre and felt compelled to tell the truth.
 “Hundreds of women and children were coming towards us, and getting on their knees begging for mercy,” described U.S. Captain Silas Soule in an 1865 letter to Congress, “[only to be shot] and have their brains beat out by men professing to be civilized.”